adiKhan12/Social_Network_API/README.md

 # Social_Network_API

-This is an example web application built with Node.js, Express, and MongoDB.
+This is Simple Blog web application built with Node.js, Express, and MongoDB.
+This web app basically explore how you can do testing in your node js APIs, how it can be deployed to hosting platform like heroku, how workflow pipeline works.
 ## Table of Contents

 - Requirements